IFRS 13 para 93(b), IAS 2 paras 3(b), 36(c), fair value hierarchy disclosure for broker/dealer inventory held at fair value

 Current inventory

-Fair value of inventories is a Level 2 fair value measurement (see note 29) using observable market prices obtained from exchanges, traded reference indices or market survey services adjusted for relevant location and quality differentials.
+Fair value of inventories is predominantly determined using Level 2 inputs, based on observable market prices from exchanges, traded reference indices or market survey services, adjusted for relevant location and quality differentials.
 There are no significant unobservable inputs in the fair value measurement of such inventories.

-Glencore has a number of dedicated financing facilities, which finance a portion of its inventories.
+Glencore has a number of dedicated financing facilities that fund a portion of its inventories.
 In each case, the inventory has not been derecognised as the Group has not transferred control.
-The proceeds received are recognised as current borrowings (see note 21).
-As at 31 December 2021, the total amount of inventory pledged under such facilities was $17 million (2020: $804 million).
-The proceeds received and recognised as current borrowings were $2 million (2020: $679 million) and $80 million (2020: $80 million) as non-current borrowings.
+Proceeds received under these arrangements are recognised as current borrowings (see note 21).
+As at 31 December 2025, the total value of inventory pledged under such facilities was $1,394 million (2024: $1,896 million) with corresponding proceeds recognised in current borrowings totalling $1,288 million (2024: $1,611 million).

 Non-current inventory

-$662 million (2020: $678 million) of inventories valued at lower of cost or net realisable value are not expected to be utilised or sold within the normal operating cycle and are therefore classified as non-current inventory.
+Non-current inventories valued at the lower of cost or net realisable value are not expected to be utilised or sold within the normal operating cycle and are therefore classified as non-current inventory.

 1. Accounting policies (extract)